Adam-12, produced by Jack Webb's company, depicted police procedures so accurately that episodes were used as

 Also a minor case of sloppy research...the first series had things like Pure Blonde beer and Coke Zero, in 1995.
 A Tale of Two Cities got it much better.

 The West Wing, although not without its errors, was a surprisingly candid and realistic portrayal as the sorts of conflicts and obstacles any presidential administration must run into on a daily basis, no doubt due to the fact that former Clinton Press Secretary Dee Dee Myers and former Reagan speechwriter Peggy Noonan were advisers to the show.
 Some episodes were based on one character having to teach another character (and, by extension, the audience) about certain aspects of the federal government (e.g. Sam teaching C.J. everything she needs to know about the U.S. Census).

 The show actually got a lot more politically accurate after Aaron Sorkin left - in particular, the final couple of seasons consist of a VERY meticulous election cycle, with polling numbers and electoral college projections tracked with stunning accuracy.
 Sorkin didn't care much for the minutiae of elections, to the detriment of the first full campaign depicted on the show.

 The Wire is known for its accurate portrayal of Baltimore, police procedure, slang, and based many of its characters on actual police and criminals of the Baltimore area.
 Furthermore, its portrayal of a newsroom has been touted as the most accurate ever shown on television.
 And this says nothing of its portrayal of politics, schools, and unions.

 The fourth season in particular, it's most critically acclaimed season, is noted for a heartbreakingly honest and accurate portrayal of inner city schools and how difficult it is for kids to get out of the cycle of drugs, poverty, and violence.

-The Wire is currently being taught in a number of universities in a variety of fields, from law to sociology to film studies.
-A sociologist has described The Wire as the best sociological text ever written.
+The series is currently being taught in a number of universities in a variety of fields, from law to sociology to film studies.
+A sociologist has described it as the best sociological text ever written.